Garnish:

 History:

-Prior to the 1980s/90s, the French 75 cocktail was a long drink, served in an ice-filled Collins glass.
-This modern flute serve has become the usual serve with the Collins version now all but forgotten.
+Prior to the 1980s/90s, the French 75 cocktail was a long cocktail, served in an ice-filled Collins glass.
+This modern flute serve has become the norm while the Collins version has been all but forgotten.

 Alcohol content: